vishnuvardhan-k/vsd-physical-design-using-open-source-tools/README.md

 			QFN - 48

-**Pads** are one of the important components of the chip, which is used to send the signals to inside the chip and receive the signals from inside to outside and viceversa. **core** is used to place the all digital components.
+**Pads** are one of the important components of the chip, which is used to send the signals to inside the chip and receive the signals from inside to outside and viceversa. **core** is a section of chip where we place the all digital components.
 A **Die**  is a small block of semiconducting material on which a given functional circuit is fabricated.

 ![2](https://user-images.githubusercontent.com/80052961/110233813-9b9e0a80-7f4c-11eb-9b04-2e55ac148cb0.JPG)